Maan-Khedr-ENSF-300/museum-project-chantae-katherine/README.md

 The attributes must be separated by commas without spaces, and entries must be line separated.
 To insert from a file, enter the file name with the .txt extension, but without the path.
 For example, enter 'artist_data.txt', 'exhi_data.txt', etc.

+- Inserting an sql file in database admin access for options 4-7(includes create table, create view, alter tables and queries).
+Must enter the full path of the sql file from computer. ex) inserting the file table_py.sql stored in desktop, user would need to enter //User/owner/Desktop/table_py.sql.

 ## Bonus Features:
 - In .sql Query file:
   - Completed bonus queries 1), 6), and 7)